openworm/tracker-commons/wcon_format_spec.md

 # Introduction

-WCON (Wormtracker Commons object notation) is a text-based data interchange format that is a constrained subset of JSON (see http://www.json.org/ for details).
+WCON (Worm tracker Commons Object Notation) is a text-based data interchange format for *C. elegans* trackers.
+It is a constrained subset of [JSON](http://www.json.org/).
 It is designed to be both human and machine readable and to facilitate data exchange and inter-operability for worm tracking data that is independent of platform and the language used for implementation.
 Our hope is that working in a common format will also encourage code sharing and development within the community.

-WCON has a minimal core description so that the basic data from a tracking experiment can be parsed by any software that is WCON compatible regardless of resolution or whether the file is from a single- or multi-worm tracker.
+WCON has a minimal core description so that the basic data from a tracking experiment can be parsed by any software that is WCON-compatible, regardless of resolution or whether the file is from a single- or multi-worm tracker.
 At the same time, we recognise that most groups that develop and use worm trackers have particular features they are interested in that can depend on the specifics of their experiments.
 We have included recommendations for how such custom features should be included that can accommodate a wide range of custom features while preserving interchange of the basic tracking data.
 Therefore, like JSON itself, we expect other lab- or tracker-specific documentation to refer to this standard in introducing restricted formats.

 ## Basic implementation